DETAILED ACTION

 memory including instructions to cause programmable circuitry to:

-identify, based a scan of a first tag by the scanner, a selection of a first one of the laboratory items to be used in a laboratory instrument;
+identify, based a scan of one of the machine-readable codes by the reader, a selection of a first one of the laboratory items to be used in a laboratory instrument;

 determine an expiration date of the first one of the laboratory items is later than a second one of the laboratory items; and

-generate a recommendation to select the second one of the laboratory items to be used in the laboratory instrument in place of the first one of the laboratory items.
+in response to determining the expiration date of the first one of the laboratory items is later than the second one of the laboratory items, generate an alert on the display to change a sequence of use of the laboratory items, the alert instructing a laboratory person to select the second one of the laboratory items to be used in the laboratory instrument in place of the first one of the laboratory items.

 Claim 1 executes methods that are directed to abstract ideas comprising processes that can be executed by a human while following a procedure that organizes human activity related to managing interactions using conventional computing elements.
 Please note: Laboratory equipment procedures are developed by one or more persons.
 The laboratory person is following instructions created by one or more persons.